“Give me six hours to chop down a tree and I will spend the first four sharpening the axe.”

 - An Administrator is able to set the min/max price for apps on the marketplace

 - An Administrator is able to receive a commission from app sales

 - An Administrator is able to specify deposit account information for app comission

 - An Administrator is able to view pricing models for apps

-Depending on your product, your app developers may also be building multiple types of apps including downloadable files, web apps, and even more fully integrated plugins that run within your existing product UI.
+Depending on your product, your app developers may also be building multiple types of apps including downloadable files, web apps and even more fully integrated plugins that run within your existing product UI.

 When your start with the end in mind AND know all requirements of your developers and end users, your are going to complete the project on budget.
-When you know the development hours needed from your internal team, even though things may change along the way, you’re going to complete your app store on budget.
+When you know the development hours needed from your internal team, even though things may change along the way, you’re going to complete your app marketplace on budget.

 So if we had six hours to cut down that tree, we would certainly spend time sharpening that axe and getting ready, because we know in the end, we’ll be done ahead of the competition and with time to spare.